VivekMohanta03/MarketEase/README.md

 A solution is needed to create user-friendly online platforms that showcase products, engage customers, and facilitate transactions.
 This solution should bridge the traditional-digital gap by offering easy setup, customization, secure payment integration, and customer interaction features, empowering businesses to thrive in the digital age.

 ## Proposed Solution
 **MarketEase**: An all-in-one web platform streamlining the transition of brick-and-mortar businesses online.
-It offers user-friendly storefront creation, customizable templates, secure payments, social media integration, responsive design, and analytics, empowering businesses for digital success.
+It offers user-friendly storefront creation, customizable templates, secure payments, responsive design, and analytics, empowering businesses for digital success.

 ## Uniqueness
 - Simplicity and Accessibility